SciML/ModelingToolkit.jl/docs/src/tutorials/modelingtoolkitize.md

-# Symbolic Extensions to ODEProblem via Modelingtoolkize
+# Symbolic Extensions to ODEProblem via Modelingtoolkitize

 For some `DEProblem` types, automatic tracing functionality is already included via the `modelingtoolkitize` function.
 Take, for example, the Robertson ODE